If you are considering the orchiectomy of your cat, you should have in mind the positive impact it will have on your pet.

 This is why, before the castration, you should consult nutrition change for your pup with the vet.

-As it’s said above, castrated cats are not interested in mating anymore, which normally would be their main daily activity routine.
+As said above, castrated cats are not interested in mating anymore, which generally would be their main daily activity routine.

 After neutering, cats become more passive, sleep much more, and lose motivation to move, which, as a result, may cause obesity.

-It’s essential for you to provide your cat with some activities in order to keep it in good shape.
+You need to provide your cat with some activities to keep it in good shape.

-Think of the ways to gain your pupil interests, buy some toys and gadgets, and make your lazy friend active again.
+Think of the ways to gain your pupil’s interests, buy some toys and gadgets, and make your lazy friend active again.

 It can happen soon after the castration or years after that.

 This may be due to weakening the muscles that hold urine in the bladder.